sageguy09/Euchre500/readme.md

 4. Click submit to push the current round scores to the Circuit totals

 ## More instructions and application info coming soon!

+##### General scoring concept and structure designed by the OG 2897 crew: Dana Henandez, Max Nommay, Tyler Ott, and Wes Ogden